whelan-low/tp/docs/DeveloperGuide.md

   - Cons: An individual, at least in the context of NUS, can be uniquely identified by either their email E....@u.nus.edu, or by their Student ID.
 Therefore, specifying both may not be required and may cause extra work.

 * **Alternative 2:** Allow user to specify more information about themselves such as year of study, course of study, just to name a few.
 This way we can support even more commands that searches say based on course of study, year of study etc.
-  - Pros: Search, add, delete, sort commands all can become more specfic, and the commands can make use of more information to achieve its desired outcome as well, instead of solely relying on email or id, which although present in the system, may not be readily available or easily remembered by the users themselves.
+  - Pros: Search, add, delete, sort commands all can become more specific, and the commands can make use of more information to achieve its desired outcome as well, instead of solely relying on email or id, which although present in the system, may not be readily available or easily remembered by the users themselves.
   - Cons: The addition of these fields to the system could lead to increase complexity of the codebase and increased coupling between components in the codebase.
 This will make the codebase harder to debug and maintain.
 Also, these field possibly being optional may lead to an increase in the number of null values and thus null checks in the system, which can make the codes in the codebase harder to reason about and refactor in the future.

 ### \[Implemented\] Delete student